kbd7575/data-science-repository/README.md

 ## About Me

 I'm a data scientist with a background in chemical manufacturing and process design engineering.
-I have extensive experience in building chemical engineering models, designing case studies and plant tests, technical calculations, and data anaysis.
+I have extensive experience in building chemical engineering models, designing case studies and plant tests, technical calculations, and data analysis.
 I also bring over a decade of project execution experience to the table.
 Now I would like to apply my analytical and technical skills to solving real-world challenges in pharmaceuticals, life sciences, and industrial data environments.

 This portfolio showcases practical applications of machine learning, predictive analytics, and data visualization.